• MEET OUR TEAM

 Danielle is a dynamic fundraiser, creative storyteller, and avid environmentalist.
 For over 10 years, she’s helped arts, cultural, and environmental nonprofits raise money to support their mission.

-A Jersey girl born and raised, you can find her hiking the trails or kayaking the rivers of her home state.
+You can find Danielle hiking the trails or kayaking the rivers in her local community.
 A life long learner, she enjoys reading every book she can get her hands on, travelling the world, and immersing herself in different cultures.

 Danielle is passionate about equity and inclusion, working tirelessly to disrupt the power dynamics that have been in place for far too long and creating more equitable communities for future generations.
-Danielle is a Environmental Leadership Program Senior Fellow.
+Danielle is the Director of Donor Engagement for Justice Outside and a Environmental Leadership Program Senior Fellow.

 JEREMY TRAVERS...brings vision and a sense of adventure